What does a Grryo Christmas look like? We asked each member of the Grryo Lead team to share their heartfelt experiences…

 This past weekend I helped a group of teens that joined with several hundred other local Arkansans to fill food packs to send to hungry children in Haiti.
 A local restaurant, Tacos 4 Life, gives enough from their profits to feed one child for every meal they serve.
 They do this by teaming with Feed My Starving Children® which is a non-profit organization committed to feeding hungry children.
 They organize volunteers to hand-pack meals specifically formulated for malnourished children, and then ship these meals to distribution partners.
 These kids gave a couple of hours of their time on a Saturday to pack 492 boxes of food packs.
 That’s enough to feed 291 kids each day for a year.

 Christmas has always been a favorite holiday for me.
 Despite living in Indonesia with the largest Muslim population, this festive season has always brought me a feeling of joy, warmth and excitement.
-For many Indonesians, Eid/Idul Fitri is the main holiday season that is celebrated extensively.
-The Christmas decorations and carols around Jakarta are mainly found in every mall across the city.
-The roads and streets are not light up with lights or decor as it is regarded as a normal public holiday.
+For many Indonesians, Eid/Idul Fitri is the main holiday season celebrated extensively.
+The Christmas decorations and carols around Jakarta are mainly found in every mall or churches across the city.
+The roads and streets are not lit up with lights or decor as it is regarded as a normal public holiday.
 It is being recognized and celebrated more now by people in Indonesia.
 For me, during this festive end of the year season, it is more of winding down and enjoying the break from a well-spent hectic year.

 Pictures of Christmas decorations in various places I found, that captured my attention.